Techniques

 Update CLAUDE.md with what you just learned.

 Capture the lesson in the project rules so the next agent (or future-you) doesn't have to relearn it.
-Five minutes of investment that pays back forever.
+Five minutes of work that saves every future session.

 Lift them into skills